 Indeed, if this case of Mr. P.V.
 Obeng had happened in any of these civilized nations, the taxi driver would have simply dialed the ambulance emergency number and the man would have been taken care of, professionally, by well-qualified medical personnel before being conveyed to hospital since he possibly wasn't dead at the time he was discovered in his car on the Spintex road.

-The media, which is popularly referred to as the 4th estate of the realm and whose core mandate is to provide ordinary citizens with a voice and act as gate-keepers by keeping check on political officialdom, has woefully failed.
+The Ghanaian media The media, which is popularly referred to as the 4th estate of the realm and whose core mandate is to provide ordinary citizens with a voice and act as gate-keepers by keeping check on political officialdom, has woefully failed.
 Anytime there is an serious matter of impropriety involving a top government official and a journalist gets the opportunity to scrutinize such an individual, all you see is the usual back-slapping and uncontrollable laughter, with core topic on the table always getting lost.

 The media does this because it is clear greater majority of its practitioners have been compromised so matters concerning massive corruption by political office holders are always kept under wraps while ordinary citizens continue to suffer the ill-effects of such wickedness.